-The building volume steps down from 11 stories to seven stories, from north to south, accommodating the zoning laws and mediating the varied scales of the neighborhood.
+From north to south, the building volume steps down from 11 stories to seven stories accommodating the zoning laws and mediating the varied scales of the neighborhood.
 Undulating bands of glass identify individual floors, creating a ribbon-like series of convexities and concavities along the street wall.
 The predominantly masonry structures of the immediate surroundings, along with the park, are “played back” in the glazed façade, creating an intimacy of scale congruent with the local context through juxtaposition.

 The fluid form of the façade is reprised in the lobby, where a bamboo-clad volume is conceived as a block of wood eroded over time by the ebb and flow of residents, much like a river erodes its banks.